LaurentVeyssier/Pricing-optimization-Model/README.md

     - we need another day with demand of 150 only to equal the first strategy: Let's sell the remaining 15 tickets with a lower demand of 150. price = 150 - 15 = 135 ==> Revenues = 135 x 15 = 2025.
 Total revenues = 2475 + 2025 = 4500 similar to our first strategy.
     - However we have created opportunities to outperform by selling the 15 remaining tickets at a higher price with any demand higher than 150 which basically has 50% chance to occur.
   - Conclusion => **The logic should not to sell the maximum number of tickets when demand is high but rather sell smaller amounts of tickets at a higher price with high demand and repeat until the last days before the event.
 This is the optimization opportunity**.
+- Since the demand obeys to a uniform distribution, we can calaculate a few probabilities:
+     - probability to get a demand level D: P(D) = 1/101 (there are equals chances to take integer values from 100 to 200 included)
+     - probability that we get a demand higher than a certain level D: P(demand > D) = (200 - D) / 101 with the demand taking values in the range 100 to 200.
+We can check that P(demand>100) = 99%, P(demand>200) = 0 and P(demand>150) close to 50%.
+     - Demand Expectation E(demand) = sum(p(d) x d with d within 100-200) = 1/101 * sum(d with d within 100-200) = 1/101 * 101 x 300 / 2 = 150

 # Proposed approach
+In the notebook, I first propose basic price calculations delivering increasing results as we segment to increase opportunities to outperform.
+The best approach delivers €7,348 per event on average on the test dataset.

+Then I use a more sophisticated algorithm using brute force optimizing the calculation.
+The algorithm precomputes all possible best prices given the number of days left and the number of tickets left accross all possible demand levels.
+The average revenue is increased to €7,574, a 3% improvement over previous best result.

+Finally I use a refined version of the brute force approach proposed [here](https://www.kaggle.com/aliaksei0/airline-price-optimization-micro-challenge) delivering a further improvement €7,596.